Lattice determination of the QCD low-energy constant $\ell_{\scriptscriptstyle{7}}$: Numerical setup

 The mass-splitting method of~\cite{Frezzotti:2021ahg} relies on two main ingredients: the fact that the strong charged/neutral pion mass difference induced by strong IB effects is parametrized by $\ls$ via Eq.~\eqref{eq:mass_split}; and the fact that this formula can be directly evaluated at the first non-trivial order in $\Delta m$ by using the RM123 method.

-The starting point is to rewrite~\eqref{eq:mass_split} in a way which is more suitable for a numerical evaluation.
+The starting point is to rewrite~\eqref{eq:mass_split} in a way that is more suitable for a numerical evaluation.
 By expanding the left-hand side at LO in $\Delta m$ and using the $\ChPT$ LO relation $M^2 = B (\mqu + \mqd) = 2 B \mql$, we have: \beq

 \\[0.5em] \implies \ls = \frac{\mql^{2}F^{2}}{M^{3}} \times \frac{(M_{\pi^{+}}-M_{\pi^{0}})_{\QCDsub}}{(\Delta m)^{2}}, \eeq where $(M_{\pi^{+}}-M_{\pi^{0}})_{\QCDsub}$ denotes the mass splitting arising solely from the up/down quark mass difference, i.e., excluding $\mathcal{O}(\alpha_{\rm em})$ electromagnetic effects.
 Thus, at the order in $\Delta m$ at which we are working, the computation of $\ls$ is reduced to the computation of: \beq \frac{(M_{\pi^{+}}-M_{\pi^{0}})_{\QCDsub}}{(\Delta m)^{2}} = \frac{1}{2}(M''_{\pi^{+}}-M''_{\pi^{0}})_{\isoQCDsub} + \mathcal{O}(\Delta m) \eeq in isosymmetric QCD (i.e., the theory with $\Delta m = 0$), with $\prime$ denoting differentiation with respect to $\Delta m$.